ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Design

 \section{\system{} Design}

-Figure~\ref{fig:system_overview} shows the overview of {\system}, which consists of two main phases: \emph{(i)} pattern mining and \emph{(ii)} scanning. \system's \emph{pattern mining} consists of learning the common (and uncommon) idiosyncratic coding patterns found in the user-specified GitHub repositories, which, when complete, generates a precedence dictionary that contains acceptable and unacceptable idiosyncratic patterns. \system's \emph{scanning} phase consists of analyzing a given source code repository against the learned idiosyncratic patterns dictionary.
-When anomalous patterns are identified, \system\ notifies the user and provides them with possible alternatives.
+Figure~\ref{fig:system_overview} provides an overview of {\system}, consisting of two main phases: \emph{(i)} pattern mining and \emph{(ii)} scanning.
+The \emph{pattern mining} phase consists of learning the common (and uncommon) idiosyncratic coding patterns found in the user-specified GitHub repositories, which, when complete, generates a precedence dictionary that contains acceptable and unacceptable idiosyncratic patterns.
+The \emph{scanning} phase consists of analyzing a given source code repository against the learned patterns for possible anomalies.
+When anomalous patterns are identified, {\system} flags them and provides alternative coding recommendations.